abclili123/agentforce-voice-lwc/README.md

 <img width="1660" alt="Capture d’écran 2025-04-23 à 10 31 26" src="https://github.com/user-attachments/assets/b215db1f-02cd-4118-a0d5-19b35f3d6928" />

+Note : if you're unsure of what you need to do on this part, please refer to this link : <a href="https://developer.salesforce.com/docs/einstein/genai/guide/agent-api-get-started.html" target="_blank">Get started with Agentforce API - Create a Connected App</a>.
+Make sure you're using the right permset (and for now, only those permissions as you may encounter a 400 Error if you're not doing this right).

 3. Fill in the following details:
    - Label: OpenAI